kubewarden/kubewarden-controller/docs/rfcs/rfc/0015-context-aware-policies.md

 This RFC does not cover the following details:

-* The waPC protocol used to exchange information between the guest and the hosted
+* The waPC protocol used to exchange information between the guest and the host
-* The caching mechanism used by Policy Server to store these information
+* The caching mechanism used by Policy Server to store this information